 The THEMIS gene encodes a protein involved in the late phases of T cell development.
 It is necessary for lineage commitment and functions through T cell antigen receptor signaling.
 The gene UHRF1 encodes a member of a subfamily E3 ubiquitin ligases.
 The protein regulates gene expression by recruiting a histone deacetylase.
 It is involved in the phases of the cell cycle, and plays a role in the p53-dependent DNA damage checkpoint.

 The gene CCR8 encodes a member of the beta chemokine receptor family and a transmembrane protein.
-Chemokines is of importance for recruitment to inflammatory processes.
+Chemokines are of importance for recruitment to inflammatory processes.
 I-309, thymus activation-regulated cytokine (TARC) and macrophage inflammatory protein-1 beta (MIP-1 beta) have been identified as ligands of this receptor.
 It is believed that this protein is involved in the regulation of monocyte chemotaxis and thymic cell apoptosis.
-This receptor may contribute to the proper positioning of activated T cells within lymphoid tissues.
+This receptor may contribute to the proper positioning of activated T-cells within lymphoid tissues.
 SLAMF1 belongs to the self-ligand receptor of the signaling lymphocytic activation molecule (SLAM) family.
-SLAM receptors triggers interactions that affect the activation and differentiation in several immune cell types.
+SLAM receptors trigger interactions that affect the activation and differentiation of several immune cell types.
 The IHC staining shows strong cytoplasmic expression in the medullary cells in the thymus.

 RAD51 is involved with homologous strand exchange in DNA repair.
 This protein is also found to interact with BRCA1 and BRCA2, which may be important for the cellular response to DNA damage.
 This protein is highly expressed in the thymus, however it has been detected with IHC staining in other immune tissues as well as testis.

 Protein expression of genes elevated in secondary lymphoid tissues